SityUp

 • Born in Barcelona

-• Taking a gap year and going on a backpacking trip around Europe.
-She's open to new experiences and wants to explore the World.
+• Taking a gap year and backpacking around Europe.
+She's open to new experiences and wants to explore the world.

 • Although there's nothing wrong with planes, trains and buses are her preferred ways of transport, and she has no problems with hitchhiking.